 - _______ is a great listener and participates often.
 He/she follows directions, completes his/her work, and is always willing to help out.
 He/she tries very hard, but is struggling with the basic academic skills.
 As previously stated, _______ needs extra support at home to catch up with his/her classmates.
 Thank you.

 Well-written report card comments can help build the communication between you and the families.
 The parents will greatly appreciate your effort to recognize their child’s academic and social development.

 Report cards, sending home parent letters, and requesting parent volunteers, are great strategies to build a trusting relationships with families.

 Although writing detailed comments can be time consuming, there are ways to make this teacher task less daunting and more pleasurable.
-To help you save hours of time, and build parent-teacher communication, I have created a Report Card Comments resource just for you.
+To help you save hours of time, and build parent-teacher communication, I have put together easy comments inside this Report Card Comments resource just for you.